raivivek/dotfiles-vim/README.md

 Changes
 -------
-* .git tree structure was disrupted because of my experiments with git.
+* `.git` tree structure was disrupted because of my experiments with git.
 Now all the plugins are imported as submodules to ensure that you get the latest and stable versions.
-* Plugins were selected very carefully and tweaked particularly.
+* Plugins were selected carefully and useful options were set.
-* Update Vim to latest version 7.4.227.
+* Updated Vim to latest version 7.4.227.
 * Revamped .vimrc, removed redundant entries, streamlined plugin options.
 * Molokai to be used as default theme.